 Understanding the needs of students with FASD and the knowledge, needs, and practices of the educators that support them is necessary to:

 - Inform the development of classroom interventions and identify relevant intervention targets.

 - Support the dissemination of management strategies for students with FASD in schools.

 - Inform workforce development initiatives.
 In addition, understanding the comparative needs of students with FASD and ASD can help to inform the implementation of transdiagnostic vs disorder specific models of intervention and workforce development.

 The primary aim of this study is to examine knowledge, attitudes,self-efficacy and practices related to FASD and its implications for the classroom, among primary and secondary school staff working in Public, Catholic and Independent Schools in Australia.
 In addition, the aim of this research is to examine school staff perspectives of the needs of students with FASD, and to compare needs of students with FASD with the needs of students with ASD.
 Current resources/training sources and preferences of educators regarding future training initiatives will also be examined.

 These aims will be achieved by:

-- conducting an online survey of staff in Catholic and Independent schools in Australia, using a random sample of schools drawn from a national sampling frame
+- conducting an online survey of staff in Public, Catholic and Independent schools in Australia, using a random sample of schools drawn from a national sampling frame

 - comparing outcomes with data collected in the Autism CRC Education Needs Analysis survey